agentevolution/wp-listings/readme.txt

 Its possible to remove the default property status terms by using a filter in your theme or custom plugins.
 Here is an example for the status terms:

-`/* Remove Default Status Terms from WP Listings */ add_filter( 'wp_listings_default_status_terms', 'custom_default_status_terms' );
+`/* Remove Default Status Terms from IMPress Listings */ add_filter( 'wp_listings_default_status_terms', 'custom_default_status_terms' );
 function custom_default_status_terms() {
   $status_terms = array();